-An aging population combined with a growing number of patients with access to health insurance is expected to create demand for skilled nurses.* Purdue Global's associate's degree in nursing (ADN) is designed to help you develop the knowledge, clinical skills, and work habits to direct and manage patient care, communicate with patients and caregivers, and participate as a member of a health care team.
+An aging population combined with an increased emphasis on preventive care is expected to create demand for skilled nurses.
+In fact, registered nurse is one of the top 5 occupations expected to add the most new jobs from 2019 to 2029.* Purdue Global's associate's degree in nursing (ADN) is designed to help you develop the knowledge, clinical skills, and work habits to direct and manage patient care, communicate with patients and caregivers, and participate as a member of a health care team.

 Program highlights include:

 - Classroom and online activities feature videos, tests and quizzes, simulations, and discussion boards.

 - Laboratory requirements are completed at the Augusta, Maine; Cedar Rapids, Iowa; Des Moines, Iowa; or Lincoln, Nebraska, locations, which are equipped with medical tools typically used in the field and simulators for clinical scenarios.